TUYA Investors Have Opportunity to Lead Tuya Inc. Securities Fraud Lawsuit

-LOS ANGELES, Sept.
-21, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tuya Inc. ("Tuya" or the "Company") (NYSE: TUYA).
+BENSALEM, Pa., Sept.
+23, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Tuya Inc. ("Tuya" or the "Company") (NYSE: TUYA).

 Class Period: March 2021 IPO